 Driver monitoring systems, or DMS for short, are a sophisticated new type of auto technology designed to provide real-time assessments of a driver’s fitness to operate their vehicle.

 Specifically, Driver Monitoring uses cameras and other sensors to pick up on signs of drowsy or distracted driving, then alert the operator of any safety risks they spot.
-They’re also being used more widely by fleet managers and DMS features are an important part of choosing the best fleet management software for your business.
+They’re also being used more widely by fleet managers and DMS features are an important part of choosing a fleet management system for your business.

 The importance of combating drowsy driving shouldn’t be underestimated.
 According to an AAA report, experts believe that as many as 6,400 road fatalities every year are likely to involve drowsy driving.
 Underlining the severity of this is the fact that the symptoms of drowsy driving mirror those of drunk driving: delayed reaction times, poor judgment, and falling asleep at the wheel.